AS 2214.1 Welding Supervisor

 IN PERSON + E-LEARN

-This course is for those with three years experience in the welding/fabrication industry who want to gain expertise in structural steel welding.
+This course is for those with minimum three years experience in the welding/fabrication industry who want to gain expertise in structural steel welding.
 Fabricators, leading hands, fabrication supervisors, NDT technicians, welding Inspector trainees, welders moving to a supervisory role, QA managers and technical representatives will benefit from the content.

 Level up your expertise in structural steel welding!